 - The scaffold structures have to be protected from trucks and vehicles that risk coming into contact with them

 - Scaffolds have to be cleared of debris every day.
 Never leave tools on platforms overnight

 - Working platforms on the structures must be free of oil, ice, snow, and other slippery substances before they are used

 - Notices regarding the utilization of the structures should be placed where they can be seen and observed

 Have You Suffered a Scaffold Fall or Injury In New York?

-If you or a loved one have suffered a scaffold fall or injury, our highly experienced lawyers can help.
-We have successfully handled a range of construction site accident suits and are equipped to help you seek fair compensation for the losses you have incurred.
+If you or a loved one endured a scaffold fall or injury, a Staten Island construction accident lawyer can help.
+We have successfully handled a range of construction site accident suits and are equipped to help you seek fair compensation for every single loss you suffered.

 Our team works tirelessly to prepare every case for trial so that the opposition realize that they need to deal fairly with our clients.

 If you or someone you know require assistance seeking compensation for a scaffold incident in New York, contact our personal injury lawyers today.
 Get in touch online or via 212-732-2929 to book your free consultation with us.